Portland Camera Club records

 Biographical note

-The collection highlights the work and contributions of four PCC members.
+The collection highlights the work and contributions of five PCC members and one additonal Maine photographer.

 Leyland C. Whipple (1881-1970).
 Leyland Whipple was a Bangor, Maine, photographer, long-time PCC member, composer, high school band leader, and quality control technician at the Portland Company.
 In his youth, he was a flautist with the Boston Latin School orchestra and the Massachusetts Institute of Technology mandolin club.

 Ethel Wight (1885-1975).
 The first woman to join the PCC, in 1932, Ethel Wight was an artist and photographer.
 She studied at the School of the Museum of Fine Arts in Boston, and worked at the Kahill Photo Studio.
 In 1934, she opened her own studio, Wight Studio, on Congress Street.
-In 1927, she photographed Charles Lindbergh with this plane, the Spirit of St. Louis, shortly after his historic transatlantic flight.
+In 1927, she photographed Charles Lindbergh with this plane, the Spirit of St. Louis, shortly after his historic transatlantic flight (see Box 29 for a reproduction print of this image).

 Edward T. Richardson (1921-2016).
 Edward Richardson was a Bowdoin College graduate, attended the University of Paris after serving overseas during WWII, and graduated from Northeastern University Law School in 1950.
 During his many decades practicing law in Portland, Richardson focused on conservation and served on the boards of various land conservation organizations.
 A passionate photographer and active PCC member for over 50 years, Richardson served as president, treasurer, and trustee over the years, and was recipient of the club's lifetime achievement award.

-Additionally, a significant portion of the lantern slides in Subseries 3.2 were created by the following photographer whose collection was gifted to PCC, though he was not a member.
+The lantern slides in Sub-series 4.2 were created by the following photographer whose collection was gifted to PCC, though he was not a member.

 Dr. Frederick E. Pottle (1865-1933).
 Dr. Pottle was born in Bangor, Me.
 A dentist, he lived in Europe for over two decades, returning to live in Yarmouth, Me., in the late 1920s.
 While in Europe, Dr. Pottle created hundreds of hand-colored lantern slides which he left to his sister, Alice Pottle Hart.
 Alice Hart eventually gifted the slides to Irma Sawyer, who presented them to the PCC in the late 1970s.